Friendseeker/MATH340-UBC/README.md

 ## Past Exams

 Other than questions by catagory, we also aim to contain as much past exams as we can find in the repository under the folder past_exams.
+Since UBC Math Department doesn't provide solution manual to the past exams, we also wish to complie our own sample solutions such that you can check your answer very easily.